Wimmics/Olivaw-Template/.github/README.md

 Many files are already there and may be kept, updated, adapted or removed at will, such as:

 * [README template](../README.md) that will provide the main element to redact a proper README.md file for the project
+* [AUTHORS template](../AUTHORS.md) that should provide the information to developpers and some useful information about the project
 * [CODE OF CONDUCT](../CODE-OF-CONDUCT.md) that will provide the code of conduct to follow during any interaction during the ontology development
 * [CONTRIBUTING file](../CONTRIBUTING.md) that provides the main guidelines to contribute for the ontology
 * [license file](../LICENSE) that provides the copyrights that should apply to the project.
 The default version is [LGPL-2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.en.html)